Maaak/rekapi/docs/upgrading.md

 rekapi.canvas.width(300);
 ````

+## The `Rekapi.KeyframeProperty` constructor signature has changed

+`Rekapi.KeyframeProperty` no longer accepts the owner actor via the constructor.
+The link between the two objects is established by the new method, `Rekapi.Actor.prototype._addKeyframeProperty`.

 ## `Rekapi.Actor.prototype.updateState` is now private

 This function wasn't useful as a public API, so it has been made private by convention.
 It is still accessible as `Rekapi.Actor.prototype._updateState`, but it is suggested that you update the state of the `Rekapi` instance instead.